 Sometimes data tells you very important information you need to live your life.
-Sometimes it’s just a curiosity.
-When it comes to the many analyses people have done on baby name popularity through the years, we’re kind of on the fence.
-On the one hand, if you’re trying to look for what to name your unborn child, it’s useful to know just how many other kids in the playground are going to look up when you yell out, “Onyx, don’t eat that!”
+Sometimes it's just a curiosity.
+When it comes to the many analyses people have done on gender-neutral baby names popularity through the years, we're kind of on the fence.
+On the one hand, if you're trying to look for what to name your unborn child, it's useful to know just how many other kids in the playground are going to look up when you yell out, "Onyx, don't eat that!"

 A new study just revealed the most popular gender-neutral baby name since 1910: